AOSC-Archive/aosc-wiki/users/information/arch-specs/is-aosc-os-right-for-me.md

 - You are ready to wait for certain updates and does not expect software updates to come on Day One.
 - You are security conscious and expects quick security updates.
 - You are energy conscious (say, you go out a lot with your laptop) and hates excess heat when running Linux.
+- You don't care much for distribution branding.
+- You would like to get into AOSC OS development or to know about its internals and details, as it is dead simple to find a developer willing to guide you in the process.

 ### Ask us for advice or leave it, if...

-- You have never installed Linux before or does not know basic Linux/\*nix commands
+- You have never installed Linux before or does not know basic Linux/\*nix commands, or really, you can't be bothered to read the documentation and follow the steps.
 - You are expecting a light-weight and modular Linux distribution, this is **not** why AOSC OS is here.
 - You either hate frequent system updates, or are impatient for cutting-edge features.
--
+- You expect the system to work out-of-the-box 100% of the time and your use case could not in anyway allow for instability and breakage - we are sorry but it happens with AOSC OS, at least for now.
+- You find the principles of using free software necessary, and could not allow any non-free software to be installed on your computer.
+- You want to make it known that you are using AOSC OS, or make the distribution remind you of the fact - thanks for loving our logo by the way!